-(b) The Department has further agreed that it will establish, fix, prescribe and collect rates, tolls, fees, rentals and charges in connection with LAX and for services rendered in connection therewith, so that during each Fiscal Year the Subordinate Pledged Revenues, together with any Transfer, will be equal to at least 115% of Subordinate Annual Debt Service on the Outstanding Subordinate Obligations for such Fiscal Year.
-For purposes of this paragraph (b), the amount of any Transfer taken into account may not exceed 15% of Subordinate Annual Debt Service on the Outstanding Subordinate Obligations in such Fiscal Year.
-"Transfer" means for any Fiscal Year the amount of unencumbered funds on deposit or anticipated to be on deposit, as the case may be, on the first day of such Fiscal Year in the LAX Revenue Account (after all deposits and payments required by paragraphs FIRST through NINTH, as described under "Flow of Funds" above, have been made as of the last day of the immediately preceding Fiscal Year),
+Under the Master Senior Indenture, the Department has covenanted that, while any of the Senior Bonds remain Outstanding (but subject to all existing contracts and legal obligations of the Department as of the date of execution of the Master Senior Indenture), it will establish, fix, prescribe and collect rates, tolls, fees, rentals and charges in connection with LAX and for services rendered in connection therewith, so that Pledged Revenues in each Fiscal Year will be at least equal to the payments required in such Fiscal Year to be made pursuant to the paragraphs FIRST through EIGHTH set forth in "-Flow of Funds" above.
+The Department has further agreed that it will establish, fix, prescribe and collect rates, tolls, fees, rentals and charges in connection with LAX and for services rendered in connection therewith, so that during each Fiscal Year the Net Pledged Revenues, together with any Transfer, will be equal to at least 125% of Senior Annual Debt Service on the Outstanding Senior Bonds for such Fiscal Year.
+Any amount of Transfer taken into account as described in the previous sentence cannot exceed 25% of Senior Annual Debt Service on the Outstanding Senior Bonds for any Fiscal Year the amount of unencumbered funds on deposit or anticipated to be on deposit, as the case may be, on the first day of such Fiscal Year in the LAX Revenue Account (after all deposits and payments required by paragraphs FIRST through NINTH as described under "Flow of Funds" above, have been made as of the last day of the immediately preceding Fiscal Year).

-(c) If the Department violates either covenant set forth in paragraph (a) or (b) above, such violation will not be a default under the Master Subordinate Indenture and will not give rise to a declaration of a Subordinate Event of Default if, within 180 days after the date such violation is discovered, the Department revises the schedule of rates, tolls, fees, rentals and charges insofar as practicable and revises any LAX Maintenance and Operation Expenses insofar as practicable and takes such other actions as are necessary so as to produce Subordinate Pledged Revenues to cure such violation for future compliance; provided, however, that if the Department does not cure such violation by the end of the second subsequent Fiscal Year succeeding the date such violation is discovered, a Subordinate Event of Default may be declared under the Master Subordinate Indenture.
-The Department may obtain such recommendations from a Consultant as it deems necessary or appropriate to bring the Department into compliance with said covenants.
-However, a non-payment of principal of and/or interest on Subordinate Obligations when due would be a Subordinate Event of Default under the Subordinate Indenture.
-See APPENDIX C-3 - "SUMMARY OF THE MASTER SUBORDINATE INDENTURE - Subordinate Events of Default and Remedies - Subordinate Events of Default."
+The Master Senior Indenture provides that if the Department violates the above-described covenants, such violation will not be a default under the Senior Indenture and will not give rise to a declaration of a Senior Event of Default if, within 180 days after the date such violation is discovered, the Department revises the schedule of rates, tolls, fees, rentals and charges insofar as practicable and revises any LAX Maintenance and Operation Expenses insofar as practicable and takes such other actions as are necessary so as to produce Pledged Revenues to cure such violation for future compliance; provided, however, that if the Department does not cure such violation by the end of the second subsequent Fiscal Year succeeding the date such violation is discovered, a Senior Event of Default may be declared under the Senior Indenture.
+The Department may obtain such recommendations from a Consultant as it deems necessary or appropriate to bring the Department into compliance with such covenants.
+See "CERTAIN INVESTMENT CONSIDERATIONS - Rate Covenant Limitations."

-In addition to the requirements of the Master Subordinate Indenture, the Charter requires the Department to set rates and charges at LAX in an amount sufficient to pay debt service and premiums, if any, due upon the redemption of revenue bonds, in addition to all maintenance and operation expenses at LAX for each Fiscal Year.
+In addition to the requirements of the Master Senior Indenture, the Charter requires the Department to set rates and charges at LAX in an amount sufficient to pay debt service and premiums, if any, due upon the redemption of revenue bonds, in addition to all maintenance and operation expenses at LAX for each Fiscal Year.